Transfer-Function Approach to Substrate-Enhanced Diffraction Tomography: Theory and method

 where $\tilde{\mathbf{I}}({\mathbf{k}_{\parallel}})\in \mathbb{R}^{M\times 1}$ is the column vector of measured intensity spectra at ${\mathbf{k}_{\parallel}}$, $\widetilde{\Delta \boldsymbol{\epsilon} }({\mathbf{k}_{\parallel}}) \in \mathbb{C} ^ {2N \times 1}$, given by $[\widetilde{\Delta \boldsymbol{\epsilon} }^{\top}_{\mathrm{Re}}({\mathbf{k}_{\parallel}}) , \widetilde{\Delta \boldsymbol{\epsilon} }^{\top}_{\mathrm{Im}}({\mathbf{k}_{\parallel}}) ]^{\top}$, contains the unknown Fourier components of the permittivity contrast within the passband (for $N$ axial frequency components), and forward operator $\mathbf{A}\in\mathbb{C}^{M\times 2N}$ mapping $\widetilde{\Delta \boldsymbol{\epsilon}}$ to the measurement spectra across all illuminations,

 where the axial KK relation in Eq.~\eqref{KK} is imposed by invoking the identity $(1+i\mathscr{H}_z)\widetilde{\Delta \boldsymbol{\epsilon} }({\mathbf{k}_{\parallel}})/2 = \widetilde{\Delta \boldsymbol{\epsilon} }({\mathbf{k}_{\parallel}})$.
 In practice, we apply discrete Fourier transforms (DFTs) to the discretized slice-wise transfer functions [Eq.~\eqref{eq:slice-wiseTF}] to compute the 3D transfer function.
-This approach is numerically more stable than direct discretization of Eqs.~\eqref{eq:TF4Phase} and \eqref{eq:TF4Absorb}, as it naturally enforces the Nyquist bandlimit and properly handles cases where delta locations fall off the Fourier sampling grid.
-Example 3D transfer functions are shown in Fig.~\ref{fig:TFvalidationz}(c), and details are shown in Supplemental Material~\cite{SM4TFrIDT}.
+This approach is numerically more stable than direct discretization of Equations~\eqref{eq:TF4Phase} and \eqref{eq:TF4Absorb}, as it naturally enforces the Nyquist bandlimit and properly handles cases where delta locations fall off the Fourier sampling grid.
+Example 3D transfer functions are shown in Fig.~\ref{fig:TFvalidationz}(c), and details are shown in Supplement 1.

 To validate the forward model, we simulated scattering from a synthetic object placed above a mirror under oblique illumination [Fig.~\ref{fig:TFvalidationz}(a)].
-A mirror is used as the substrate to maximize collection efficiency, with the reflection matrix $R(\mathbf{k}_{\parallel})=-1$.
+A mirror is used as the substrate to maximize collection efficiency, with the Fresnel coefficient $R(\mathbf{k}_{\parallel})=-1$.
 The object consists of randomly distributed beads confined to a thin spherical shell (radius 3 $\mu$m, thickness 100 nm) with volume fraction $\rho=10$–40\% and permittivity contrast $\Delta \epsilon=0$–0.2 on a background of $\epsilon_{\mathrm{m}}=1.80$, illuminated by a 632 nm plane wave with $\mathbf{k}_{\parallel, \mathrm{in}}=(0.6k_0,0)$.
 The normalized root-mean-square error (NRMSE) between the computed patterns using the transfer function approach and the rigorous MBS model [Fig.~\ref{fig:TFvalidationz}(d)] remains below 0.3 across all tested parameters, confirming that Eq.~\eqref{eq:3DTF} accurately captures both forward- and backward-scattered fields.
 Representative patterns at $\Delta \epsilon=0.05,~0.1,$ and $0.15$ (inset) show that Eq.~\eqref{eq:3DTF} reproduces the interference features of the rigorous MBS model with consistent contrast variations as $\Delta \epsilon$ increases.
 The error grows nearly linearly with $\Delta \epsilon$, reflecting stronger multiple scattering beyond the single-scattering regime, yet remains quantitatively reliable for typical biomedical imaging conditions.